Pesky flies can start invading your home and outdoor spaces.

 A great home remedy to get rid of flies is cayenne pepper spray.
 For the recipe, mix one teaspoon of cayenne pepper powder with a cup of water.

-Use this to spray around the house, on surfaces, doors, and near food.
-The solution will naturally deter flies, as they don’t like the strong, spicy smell.
+Spray it around the house, especially near doors, windows, and other fly entry points.
+The solution will naturally deter flies because they don’t like its strong, spicy smell.

 One of the best ways to keep flies out of the house is to keep everything clean.

-Flies will settle on any scrap of food or waste, especially rotting fruits and meat, so cleaning up food-contact surfaces is vital.
+Flies will settle on any scrap of food or waste, especially on rotting fruit and meat, so cleaning food-contact surfaces is vital.
 Therefore, regularly clean and sanitize where you prepare food or eat.

-Cleaning the porch area, patio, floors, sinks, and outdoor surfaces is essential as well.
+Cleaning the porch area, patio, floors, sinks, and outdoor surfaces is also essential.

 3. Sticky Traps